illinois-ceesd/mirgecom/doc/discretization.rst

 .. note::

-   For the adiabatic state, the wall temperature is simply extrapolated from the interior solution and we use the interior temperature, ${T}_{in}$.
+   For the adiabatic state, the wall temperature is simply taken from the interior solution and we use the interior temperature, ${T}_{in}$.
 This choice means the difference in total energy between the
    $(\pm)$ states vanishes and $(\rho{E})^+ = (\rho{E})^-$.